-- A. Post in the clean room area of the worker decontamination enclosure a list containing the names, and telephone numbers of Owner, Construction Manager, Abatement Contractor, and Project Environmental Consultant.
+- A. Post in the clean room area of the worker decontamination enclosure, or an otherwise acceptable location at the Site, a list containing the names, and telephone numbers of District, Construction Manager, Abatement Contractor, and Project Environmental Consultant.

 - B. Additional postings shall include:

-- 1. Visitor Entry and Exit Log.
+- 1. Visitor Entry and Exit Log

-- 2. Employee Daily Sign in Log.
+- 2. Employee Daily Sign in Log

-- 3. Entry and Exit Procedures.
+- 3. Entry and Exit Procedures

-- 4. Emergency Procedures.
+- 4. Emergency Procedures

-- 5. Copies of permits required in Article 1.7 of this document and copies of notifications required in Article 1.8 of this document.
+- 5. Copies of permits required in Article 1.7 of this document, and copies of notifications required in Article 1.8 of this document.

-- 6. As required by the Department of Labor.
+- 6. As required by the Department of Labor

-1.13 SITE USE AND SECURITY
+1.15 SITE USE AND SECURITY

-- A. Confine operations at the site to the areas permitted under the Contract.
-Portions of the site beyond areas on which work is indicated are not to be disturbed. - B. The work area shall be restricted only to authorized, trained and protected personnel, including Contractor, Contractor's employees, Owner's employees, Owner, Construction Manager, Project Environmental Consultant, State and Local Inspectors. - Entry into the work area by unauthorized individuals shall be reported immediately to the Project Environmental Consultant. - D. Contractor shall be responsible for Project site security during abatement operations.
+- A. Confine operations at the Site to the areas permitted under the Contract.
+Portions of the Site beyond areas on which work is indicated are not to be disturbed. - B. The work area shall be restricted only to authorized, trained and protected personnel, including Contractor, Abatement Contractor's employees, District's employees, District, Construction Manager, Project Environmental Consultant, State and Local Inspectors.

-1.14 EMERGENCY PLANNING
+- C. Entry into the work area by unauthorized individuals shall be reported immediately to the Project Environmental Consultant. - D. Abatement Contractor shall be responsible for Project site security during abatement operations.

-- A. Emergency planning and procedures shall be developed by Contractor prior to abatement initiation. - B. Emergency procedures shall be in written form and prominently posted.
-Contractor shall ensure that all persons entering the work area read these procedures and understand the Project site layout, location of emergency exits and emergency procedures. - C. Emergency planning shall include considerations of fire, explosion, electrical hazards, slips, trips and falls, confined spaces, and heat related injury.
-Written procedures shall be developed and employee training in procedures shall be provided by Contractor. - Employees shall be trained in evacuation procedures in the event of work place emergencies. - For non-life threatening situations, employees injured or otherwise incapacitated shall decontaminate following normal procedures with assistance from fellow workers, if necessary, before exiting the work place to obtain proper medical treatment.
+1.16 EMERGENCY PLANNING

-- 2. For life threatening injury or illness, worker decontamination shall take least priority.
+- A. Emergency planning and procedures shall be developed by Abatement Contractor prior to abatement initiation. - B. Emergency procedures shall be in written form and prominently posted.
+Abatement Contractor shall ensure that all persons entering the work area read these procedures and understand the Project site layout, location of emergency exits and emergency procedures. - C. Emergency planning shall include considerations of fire, explosion, electrical hazards, slips, trips and falls, confined spaces, and heat related injury.
+Written procedures shall be developed and employee training in procedures shall be provided by Contractor. - Employees shall be trained in evacuation procedures in the event of work place emergencies. - For non-life threatening situations, employees injured or otherwise incapacitated shall decontaminate following normal procedures with assistance from fellow workers, if necessary, before exiting the work place to obtain proper medical treatment. - For life threatening injury or illness, worker decontamination shall take least priority.
 After measures to stabilize the injured worker, remove him from the work place and secure proper medical treatment. - 3.
 Telephone numbers of all emergency response personnel shall be prominently posted in the clean and equipment rooms.

-1.15 FIRE PROTECTION
+1.17 FIRE PROTECTION